raymond1/Document-Compiling-CMS/README.md

 # Capabilities
 This is a program that generates a website.
 It is capable of doing the following things:

-1)Generating the directory structure of a website 2)Copying files from one location to another 3)Generating multiple files based off of a template and individual fragments of data.
+1. Generating the directory structure of a website
+2. Copying files from one location to another
+3. Generating a file by specifying a template, a variable area of text and what that area of text should be filled with.
+4. Generating a file by gluing together different fragments of text.
-4)Executing a series of commands from the command line.
+5. Executing a series of commands from the command line.

 # Installation